swyxio/swyxkit/README.md

     - Blog content pulled from the GitHub Issues API - make to set your `GH_USER_REPO` variable!
     - paginates through api
     - Comment system also from Github Issues
-  - Consumes markdown and MDSveX (and in future - external data sources)
+    - Consumes markdown/MDSveX
       - with syntax highlighting
   - RSS (at `/api/rss.xml`) with caching
 - Performance touches
   - no `hydrate` on about and blog pages
+    - update: temporarily disabled while we figure out mobile nav without hydration
   - set `maxage` to 1 minute to cache (consider making it 1-7 days on older posts)
 - Minor design/UX touches
   - Top level blog URLs (`/myblog` instead of `/blog/myblog` - sliiightly better SEO/url design)